Jeff Daniels: 2016–present: Career expansion

-2020s

 Daniels narrated the History Channel miniseries on George Washington titled Washington (2020).
-The 3 part documentary series premiered on February 16, 2020.

-On September 27, 2020, Daniels portrayed FBI director James Comey in the 2 part limited series, The Comey Rule which debuted on Showtime.
+The 3-part documentary series premiered on February 16, 2020.
+On September 27, 2020, Daniels portrayed FBI director James Comey in the 2-part limited series, The Comey Rule which debuted on Showtime.
 The project is based on Comey's memoir, A Higher Loyalty (2018), and was written and directed by Billy Ray.
 The cast included Brendan Gleeson as Donald Trump, Jennifer Ehle as Patrice Comey, Holly Hunter as Sally Yates, and Michael Kelly as Andrew McCabe.
 Daniels won critical praise for his performance as Comey and received a Golden Globe Award nomination.

-In 2019, it was announced that Showtime has given a straight-to-series order to American Rust, a drama based on Philipp Meyer’s debut novel of the same name.
-Daniels is set to executive produce the project and star alongside Maura Tierney and Bill Camp.
+In 2019, it was announced that Showtime had given a straight-to-series order to American Rust, a drama based on Philipp Meyer’s debut novel of the same name.
+Daniels was an executive producer on the project and starred alongside Maura Tierney and Bill Camp.
 In June 2021, it was announced that Daniels would be returning to his role of Atticus Finch in the Broadway production of To Kill a Mockingbird starting in October.

-Daniels narrated the 9/11 documentary from Apple TV+ entitled 9/11: Inside the President's War Room which was released on September 1, 2021.
+Daniels narrated the 9/11 documentary from Apple TV+ entitled 9/11: Inside the President's War Room; it was released on September 1, 2021.

-Activism

-Purple Rose Theatre Company

-The Purple Rose Theatre Company (or PRTC) was founded by Daniels in 1991.
-Originally known as the Garage Theatre, The Rose takes its name from Woody Allen's 1985 film The Purple Rose of Cairo, which starred Daniels and Mia Farrow.
-The theatre provides resources for training actors, playwrights, and other theatre artists residing in the Midwest and develops new plays based on life in the Great Lakes Basin.
-The main performance space and administrative offices occupy a building in Chelsea, Michigan, once owned by Daniels' grandfather.
-The theatre produces four shows a year on a 3/4 thrust stage in a 168-seat house.
-The PRTC is a 501(c)3 not-for-profit organization and operates under a Small Professional Theatre (SPT) Agreement with the Actors' Equity Association (AEA).
-The Purple Rose offers a year-long apprenticeship program for young artists entering a career in theatre.
-Apprentices are paid a modest stipend and work as many as 80 hours per week gaining experience in lighting, sound, stage management, design, set construction, and administrative/box office work.
-The seven apprentices also maintain and clean the theatre's facilities.
-The program was inspired by Daniels' experience as an apprentice with the Circle Repertory Company in New York City.
+Political, promotional and nonprofit activities

+Daniels has appeared as the TV spokesman for the Michigan Economic Development Corporation.

+In 2020, Daniels endorsed Joe Biden in the presidential election against Donald Trump.
+He narrated a campaign ad for Biden titled "America Needs Michigan", focusing on the swing state of Michigan.

+In 1991, Daniels founded the Purple Rose Theatre Company, a nonprofit stage company in Chelsea, Michigan.
+He has written more than a dozen plays for the company.